 This scale gives an index of the extent to which your rating of yourself is likely to correspond with the way that others would rate you.

-your rating of yourself is likely to correspond with the way that others would rate you.
+Sell-Awareness This scale gives an index of the extent to which your rating of yourself is likely to correspond with the way that others would rate you.